Ares-Developers/Ares-docs/new/hijackers.rst

   \ :tag:`VehicleThief=yes` can be combined with :tag:`CanDrive=yes` without
   problems.

+After hijacking, units owned by a human player will go on Guard mission, while computer controlled units will go on a Hunt mission.

 Hijackers remember their health and their previous veterancy level.
 When the vehicles they stole are destroyed, they respawn with a random health up to half their previous health, and their old rank.